Mariners vs. Braves

 Remi Robot Icon

-Remi, our AI sports algorithm, has been pouring over mountains of data from every past game between the Mariners and Braves and using recursive machine learning and cutting-edge AI to analyze the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over tons of data from every past game between the Mariners and Braves and using recursive machine learning and industry leading AI to examine the data to a single cover probability.

-Interestingly enough, the data has been most keyed in on the trending emphasis knucklehead sportsbettors tend to put on coaching factors between a Mariners team going up against a possibly tired Braves team.
-In reality, the true game analytics appear to reflect a strong lean against one Vegas line specifically.
+Interestingly enough, the data has been most keyed in on the trending weight emotional bettors tend to put on Atlanta’s strength factors between a Mariners team going up against a possibly improved Braves team.
+We’ve found the true game analytics appear to reflect a slight lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our MLB AI picks for FREE now.